Critic speaks on urban design at Trancik retirement event

 Architecture critic Robert Campbell believes that "cities are better designed by generalists, by amateurs," rather than by experts.

 Campbell's Sept.
-12 talk, "Do Cities Need Designers?" in a packed Lewis Auditorium in Goldwin Smith Hall, honored the retirement of Roger Trancik after 38 years as a Cornell professor of city and regional planning (CRP) and landscape architecture.
+12 talk, "Do Cities Need Designers?" in a packed Lewis Auditorium in Goldwin Smith Hall, honored the retirement of Roger Trancik after 27 years as a Cornell professor of city and regional planning and landscape architecture, and 12 years as professor of urban design at the Harvard University Graduate School of Design.

-CRP professor Rolf Pendall introduced the lecture as a "celebration and commemoration" of Trancik's long history at Cornell.
+CRP professor Rolf Pendall introduced the lecture as a "celebration and commemoration" of Trancik's long history at Cornell and Harvard.

 Trancik, who has been named professor emeritus, said: "Someone suggested a retirement party, and I resisted -- I just wanted to ride off into the sunset.
 But we settled on an event with some content."
 Campbell, he said, has been a longtime friend and "he's inspired me throughout my career."